ssofiap/ssofiap/README.md

 - ⊹ Hi there, I’m @ssofiap a.k.a.
 Sofia!
 - ✮ I’m a first-year uni student, majoring in Computer Science.
-- ☾ I’ve created this GitHub account to facilitate collaboration on a school/personal projects.
+- ☾ I’ve created this GitHub account to facilitate collaboration on academic/personal projects.

 <!---
 ssofiap/ssofiap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.